-recovering £1.5 million for the administrators of a financial services company following the settlement of several directors’ liability claims.
+- recovering £1.5 million for the administrators of a financial services company following the settlement of several directors’ liability claims.

-Nikesh is a Senior Associate in the Restructuring and Insolvency team.
+Nikesh is a Senior Associate in the Restructuring & Insolvency team.

 He advises on personal and corporate insolvency, disputes arising in the context of individual and company voluntary arrangements, bankruptcies, administrations, and liquidations.